dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the Check Access button.](./media/1809_CheckAccess_Checking_Status.png)

-The status updates to let you know that the device **Can access your organization's resources** or **Cannot access your organization's resources**.
+4. Look at the status update.
+It will show that your device **Can access your organization's resources** or **Cannot access your organization's resources**.

    ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the Status section.](./media/1809_CheckAccess_Device_details_status1.png)

-5. If your device can't access resources, review the alert at the top of the page.
+5. If your device can't access resources, go to the alert at the top of the page.
 Click **More** to expand its details.
 Click **Less** to collapse them.

     ![Example screenshot of the Company Portal app for Windows, Device details page, highlighting the alert at the top of the page.](./media/1809_CheckAccess_Device_details_alert1.png)

-6. When available, the message shows additional help links and remediation actions.
+6. When applicable, the message shows additional help links and remediation actions.
 Select one or more of these options to start troubleshooting right away.
 The resolve, sync, and contact actions&ndash;described below&ndash;are only visible when using Company Portal on the affected device.

      * **How to resolve this** opens a relevant help article, if available.
      * **Resolve** redirects you to the setting on your device.